Mitch-ml/my-website/content/authors/admin/_index.md

 I have a bachelors degree in Mathematics from St. Lawrence University, where I did my thesis on the [Erdos-Faber-Lovasz conjecture][3].
 After spending some time pursuing other interests[^1], I began working at a young startup where I got introduced to a range of topics in statistics and data analytics.
 I primarily focus on using survival analysis to help predict customer churn, but I’m constantly trying to develop and learn new skills.
 For more details, check out my portfolio, or take a look at my [resume][4].

-I currently reside in Litchfield, CT.
+I currently reside in South Burlington, VT.

 [1]: http://www.cobblehillpartners.com/home
 [2]: https://www.closedlooppartners.com/funds/closed-loop-venture-fund/